marklogic/mlxprs/README.md

+# mlxprs

-# mlxprs, a MarkLogic Visual Studio Code extension
+*A MarkLogic Visual Studio Code extension*

 This extension allows you to run XQuery and JavaScript Queries against a MarkLogic database.
 It's still very much a work in progress.